utags/userscripts/universal-image-uploader/README.md

 ### v0.8.x

 - Add simulated `addValueChangeListener` support for script managers that do not implement it natively, enabling cross-tab data synchronization.
+- Refactoring: Migrate all synchronous `GM_` storage calls to asynchronous APIs to improve script performance and compatibility with modern environments.

 ### v0.7.x